 While we rely on third-party audits based on international standards such as SEDEX or BSCI, in 2019 we started our own Ethical Audit program, in collaboration with our parent company, Duni Group.
 Both our Code of Conduct and Audit program are specifically designed to address the risks associated with our supply chain (see Risk section above).
-Our Ethical Audit program has been suspended in 2020 due to the COVID19 pandemic but has resumed early 2022.
-It includes some tailored support and training to help our manufacturers close any non-compliance issues found .
-Follow up audits frequency is based on the initial score.
+Our Ethical Audit program has been suspended in 2020 due to the COVID19 pandemic but it will resume as soon as it is safe to travel overseas.
+As a result, last financial year, we have exclusively relied on third-party audits (SMETA, SA8000, etc).